 Research on music as a “health technology” found that music can be used to manage pain associated with some forms of chronic illness.
 And there are no co-pays or side effects!

-My current PPP has 27 songs and lasts an hour and 44 minutes.
+My current PPP has 31 songs and lasts about two hours.
 It contains a range of artists, including Joni Mitchell, Patti Smith, Madonna, Tom Petty, Bob Dylan, Carole King, Pretenders, Donovan, and the Beatles (lots of Beatles).

 I know many people in their 60s who say they don’t listen to music as often as they used to.
 For some, vinyl, CDs, and bulky stereo equipment were shed with moves and downsizing.